 Just like Beacon Hill, Back Bay is quintessential Boston.
-With bars, restaurants, gas-lit lamps and federal-style row houses, Back Bay is an affluent neighborhood.
-Here you’ll find the most expensive shopping street in Boston, Newbury Street, the Boston Library and more.
+With bars, restaurants, gas-lit lamps, and federal-style row houses, Back Bay is an affluent neighborhood.
+Here you’ll find the most expensive shopping street in Boston, Newbury Street, the Boston Library, and more.
 While in Back Bay stop for a bite to eat at The Friendly Toast, Lolita, or Citrus and Salt.

 Boston’s North End will look familiar to you if you completed the Freedom Trail.
 It’s Boston’s “Little Italy” with narrow streets, old buildings, and pastry shops and coffee houses.
 A typical stroll through the North End will leave you smelling like marinara sauce or pizza.
 With lines out restaurant doors, you’ll have no shortage of restaurants to stop in.

 If you’re looking for Italian… head to Pomodoro.
-Upon arrival you won’t notice a sign out front.
+Upon arrival, you won’t notice a sign out front.
 Pomodoro is a quaint, hole in the wall with limited seating and a lively atmosphere.

 If you’re looking for seafood… head to Neptune Oyster.
-A smile, high end oyster bar dishing out buttered lobster rolls, ceviche, oysters and more!
+A smile, high-end oyster bar dishing out buttered lobster rolls, ceviche, oysters, and more!
 With no option to make a reservation, plan to wait in line to get in.

 If you’re looking for dessert… head to La Famiglia.
-Boston is famous for their cannoli’s, specifically in the North End.
+Boston is famous for its cannoli’s, specifically in the North End.
 And while you may have heard of Mike’s or Modern, the best cannoli’s are found at La Famiglia.
 What appears to be a dumpy restaurant, serves incredible food.

 WEDNESDAY – Depart Boston, Fly Home

 Depart from Boston on Wednesday just in time to clock in for your shift on Thursday!
-And just like that, your eight day vacation on the East Coast, visiting Massachusetts and Rhode Island is over.
+And just like that, your eight-day vacation on the East Coast, visiting Massachusetts and Rhode Island is over.